 - Lessons with exhibits:

-Museum lesson using multimedia, museum exhibits and work cards.
+Museum lesson with the use of multimedia, museum exhibits and worksheets.

-Classes are conducted in the form of lectures and combined with visiting a selected part of the exhibition of the Polish Army Museum.
+Classes are conducted in the form of a talk and combined with visiting a selected part of the exhibition of the Polish Army Museum.

 Also check: Invisible Exhibition

 The Polish Army Museum is located in the center of Warsaw.

 stop: National Museum

 - passenger car - the car park is located directly in front of the gate of the Polish Army Museum or on the other side of Jerozolimskie Avenue